TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 2/2 Kings 2.16.md

 ---

-And they said unto him, Behold now, there are with thy servants fifty strong men; let them go, we pray thee, and seek thy master, lest the Spirit of Jehovah hath taken him up, and cast him upon some mountain, or into some valley.
-And he said, Ye shall not send.
+They said to him, "See now, there are with your servants fifty strong men.
+Please let them go and seek your master.
+Perhaps the Spirit of Yahweh has taken him up, and put him on some mountain, or into some valley.
+He said, "You shall not send them."